SharePoint/sp-dev-docs/docs/solution-guidance/Use-CSS-to-brand-pages.md

 > [!NOTE]
 > Selecting the corev15.css file this way loads the rendered CSS rather than the saved CSS.
 Sometimes you might find discrepancies between the two.
 User agents such as browsers can also change rendering in response to user actions.

-> [!IMPORTANT]
+> [!WARNING]
-> Do not log on to the server and edit or customize core SharePoint CSS files in the SharePoint root.
-Doing so will negatively impact support and upgrade.
+> Do not sign in to the server and edit or customize core SharePoint CSS files in the SharePoint root.
+Doing so negatively impacts support and upgrade.
 Never edit the corev15.css directly; always create a copy, rename it, and edit the new file instead.
-Editing corev15.css will apply branding to all web applications on the server.
+Editing corev15.css applies branding to all web applications on the server.

 ### To create a custom style sheet for SharePoint